Project overview

 - by people who manufacture devices as a component of clinical practice

-The recent introduction of new requirements for personalised medical devices has highlighted the scale and scope of POC manufacturing, and the need to review the current regulations.
+Regulatory changes in 2021 for personalised medical devices highlighted the scale and scope of POC manufacturing.

-A review of current regulations is underway to determine whether refinements are needed to protect patient health and safety, contribute to positive patient outcomes, and support the introduction of innovative technologies that seek to improve manufacturing at the POC.
+We aim to determine whether refinements are needed to protect patient health and safety, contribute to positive patient outcomes, and support the introduction of innovative technologies.

-To commence the information gathering for the review of the current regulations, we recently conducted four (4) surveys targeting specific sectors where POC manufacturing takes place:
+In 2023, to start gathering information for the review of current regulations, we conducted four (4) surveys targeting specific sectors where POC manufacturing takes place:

 - The allied health sector